 Over the years, as temperatures around the world have ratcheted upward, climate change researchers have kept a wary eye on one place perhaps more than any other: The West Antarctic Ice Sheet, and particularly the fastest melting part of it, the glaciers that flow into the Amundsen Sea.

 In that region, six glaciers hang in a precarious balance, partially supported by land, and partially floating in waters just offshore.
-There’s enough water frozen in the ice sheet that feeds these icy giants to raise global sea levels by 4 feet—if they were to melt.
+There’s enough water frozen in the ice sheet that feeds these icy giants to raise global sea levels by 4 feet (1.2 meters) —if they were to melt.
 That’s troubling because the glaciers are melting.
 Moreover, a new study finds that their decline appears to be unstoppable.

 ScienceCasts: No Turning Back – West Antarctic Glaciers in Irreversible Decline – A new study led by NASA researchers shows that half-a-dozen key glaciers in the West Antarctic Ice Sheet are in irreversible decline.
 The melting of these sprawling icy giants will affect global sea levels in the centuries ahead.